midzer/beerbase/content/breweries/three-floyds-brewing/dreadnaught-imperial-ipa.md

 srm: 0
 upc: 0
 ---
-A hop loverâ€™s dream!
+A hop lover’s dream!
 Mango and peach aromas with a crisp citrus finish.